UN authorizes Haiti security mission to fight gangs

 UNITED NATIONS, Oct 2 (Reuters) - The United Nations Security Council on Monday authorized a foreign security mission to Haiti, a year after the Caribbean country asked for help to fight violent gangs that have largely overrun its capital Port-au-Prince.

+"More than just a simple vote, this is in fact an expression of solidarity with a population in distress," Haiti's Foreign Minister Jean Victor Geneus told the council.
+"It's a glimmer of hope for the people that have for too long been suffering."

+The 15-member council adopted a resolution, drafted by the United States and Ecuador, that authorizes the so-called Multinational Security Support mission "to take all necessary measures" - code for use of force.

+China and Russia abstained from the vote, wary of authorizing the blanket use of force under Chapter 7 of the founding U.N.
+Charter.
+The remaining 13 members voted in favor.

+"We have stepped up to create a new way of preserving global peace and security, answering the repeated calls of a member state facing a multi-dimensional crisis amid alarming spiraling gang violence," said senior U.S. diplomat Jeffrey DeLaurentis.

-The 15-member council also expanded a U.N. arms embargo to include all gangs.
-The embargo previously only applied to designated individuals.
+The Security Council also expanded a U.N. arms embargo to include all gangs - a measure China wanted.
 Haitian officials have said guns used by gangs are believed to be mostly imported from the United States.

-The council adopted a resolution, drafted by the U.S. and Ecuador, that authorizes the so-called Multinational Security Support mission "to take all necessary measures" - code for use of force.

-China and Russia abstained from the vote, while the remaining 13 members voted in favor.
-Diplomats have said China and Russia were wary of authorizing the blanket use of force.

-U.N.
-Secretary-General Antonio Guterres told the council in August that a "robust use of force" by a multinational police deployment and the use of military assets was needed to restore law and order in Haiti and disarm gangs.
+The embargo previously only applied to specific individuals.

 The response to Haiti's request for help was delayed due to a struggle to find a country willing to lead a security assistance mission.
 Kenya stepped forward in July with a pledge of 1,000 police.
 The Bahamas then committed 150 people, while Jamaica and Antigua and Barbuda are also willing to help.